stan-alam/REST_workSpace/README.md

 A REST resource to GET details of nintendo games zttp://restisthebest/consoles/nintendo/games/blaster_master
+#

 ##Representations

-XML representation of a response - GET in JSON
+JSON representation of a response - GET in JSON

 ```javascript